samhykim/nsg/README.md

    e : do read extension step

-example: './nsg -x -t 1 bact1.reads' will run in serial, disable output, and use reads from bact1.reads.
+example: './nsg -xt 1 bact1.reads' will run in serial, disable output, and use reads from bact1.reads.